 In the left-hand side of the T-piece block was the inlet or outlet port for the carbon dioxide coolant.

-Since the coaxial heater resistance measurement used a two-wire technique, the current-carrying circuit was made entirely of soldered joints to minimize stray resistance from developing in electrical connections
+Since the coaxial heater resistance measurement used a two-wire technique, the current-carrying circuit was made entirely of soldered joints to minimize stray resistance from developing in electrical connections.

 The T-piece blocks were mounted on ‘cars’ that slid up and down twin round-bar rails on brass bushes.
 The cars carried the weight of the inlet and outlet T-piece blocks and rigidly aligned the column with the inlet and detector of the gas chromatograph.
-The cars were isolated electrically from the rails by a sandwich construction that included silicon mica as insulating material.
-The whole of the inlet and outlet T-piece blocks were at the electrical potential of the coaxial heater ends.
+The cars were isolated electrically from the rails by a sandwich construction that included silica?? mica as insulating material.
+The whole of the inlet and outlet T-piece blocks were at the electrical potential of the coaxial heater ends. (moet ons dit nie omgekeerd stel nie?)